 This is London’s story of an engineering family that changed the World.
 Brunel organised the world’s first underground concert party here in 1827, and the Museum celebrates and interprets music and theatre as well as engineering.
 The Museum is an educational charity.

-Survey - The Brunel Museum Reinvented Project - Share Your Views
+The Brunel Museum Reinvented Project - Keep Updated & Share Your Views

-Having passed the first stage of the application process we now we need your views in order to help us shape the project.
-Please answer the questions in our survey here.
+Please answer our survey here.
 It will only take 5-10 minutes to complete.

 We will be updating our newsfeed frequently, so please do check out our News page and our social media accounts.